Visa policy of Singapore: History

 Due to the COVID-19 pandemic, all short-term visitors were not allowed to enter or transit through Singapore effective 23 March 2020, 2359 hours.

 From 29 March 2020, 2359 hours, all Singapore long-term pass holders, as well as those granted in-principle approval for long-term passes, were required to obtain an entry approval from the relevant government agency (Immigration and Checkpoints Authority, Ministry of Education or Ministry of Manpower) before commencing their journey to Singapore.
-All travellers will need to submit a health and travel declaration online prior to arrival, and will be issued a 14-day stay home notice upon arrival.
+All travellers will need to submit a health and travel declaration online before arrival, and will be issued a 14-day stay home notice upon arrival.

-Statistics
+All COVID-19 related border measures were lifted starting 13 February 2023.

+Visitor statistics

 Most visitors arriving to Singapore on short-term basis were from the following countries of nationality: